chris-wood/chris-wood.github.io/_drafts/key_exchange.md

 ---
 layout: post
 title: Comments on Key Exchange
 ---

 I recently sat through a paper presentation that described a key exchange protocol for vehicular MANETs.
-The authors used a variant of group-based Diffie Hellman (DH) to derive a shared key for a set of nodes.
+The authors used a variant of group-based Diffie Hellman (DH) [1] to derive a shared key for a set of nodes.
 Every node generated a random element in the DH group, raised the common generator to this element, and distributed the result to the rest of the group.
 In the worst case, this is quadratic in the number of nodes in the group.
 One stressed point was none of the key exchange messages were signed.
-Naturally, this raised the question of possible MitM attacks.
+Naturally, this raised the suspicion of possible MitM attacks.
 The "remedy" was to XOR the output of the DH protocol with a pre-shared key that is installed on every node.
+Under the assumption that only legitimate vehicles with this pre-shared key are able to compute this XOR operation and therefore derive the key.

-The protocol for two parties can be sketched as follows (the specific details about how k_g are derived are not available at present so I am writing it down as I interpreted it):
+This protocol (for two parties) can be sketched as follows (the specific details about how k_g are derived are not available at present so I am writing it down as I interpreted it):

 ~~~
 Alice              Bob